jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 functions that take input
 #################################################################################

-To review, a :ref:`function<what is a function?>` is code that is callable_, which means I can write code to do something one time, and call the name for it to do that thing at a different time from when I write it.
+A :ref:`function<what is a function?>` is code that is callable_, which means I can write code to do something one time, and call the name for it to do that thing at a different time from when I write it.

 :ref:`functions<what is a function?>` can make code simpler, easier to read, test, reuse, maintain and improve - all the good things.